-The UCC runs a variety of hardware and different computer architectures, including x86[-64], PowerPC, Alpha and SPARC, running operating systems like Tru64, Mac OS X, half a dozen flavours of Linux, BSD, Solaris and, of course, Windows.
-Unfortunately, we don't currently have anything running NeXTStep or VMS.
+The UCC runs a variety of hardware and different computer architectures, including x86[-64], PowerPC and SPARC, running operating systems like Mac OS X, Debian and Ubuntu Linux, OpenSolaris and, of course, Windows.

 Getting Involved

 So you've joined the UCC and you want to get involved?
 It's easier than you might think.
 Just turn up to the club room (see the map) and hang around.
 Some things you might like to know about getting involved with the club are detailed below.